AdrienneDeganutti/DANTE-AD/data_preparation/README.md

 # Data Preparation

-This directory contains scripts for preparing and processing video data.
+This directory contains the code for generating the S4V features on the CMD-AD dataset.

 ## Setup